-Out of consideration for the environment, we will strive to develop products in a way that reduces greenhouse gas emissions at each stage of the product's life cycle, and that can be recycled to reduce waste.
+- Out of consideration for the environment, we will strive to develop products in a way that reduces greenhouse gas emissions at each stage of the product's life cycle, and that can be recycled to reduce waste. - 2) We will strive to understand and comply with the laws and regulations of Japan and other countries, with the aim of reducing and completely eliminating environmentally harmful chemical substances.